-Red Corp. seeks to confirm that the Hotel Management Agreement dated August 30, 2005 has terminated by Red Corp. as a result of the exercise by Red Corp. of its right to cancel under the said agreement on the grounds pertaining to Blue Corp.'s non-performance of its obligation under the said agreement.
+Red Corp. seeks to confirm that the Hotel Management Agreement dated August 30, 2005 has terminated by Red Corp. as a result of the notice of the cancellation by Red on the grounds pertaining to Blue Corp.'s non-performance of its obligation under the said agreement.
 Red Corp. further seeks preliminary confirmation that the hotel management agreement between Red Corp. and Blue Corp. was terminated because Red Corp. may terminate the hotel management agreement even though there is no breach of contract by Blue Corp. and Red Corp. showed its intention to terminate the agreement.